 There are several menus and most of the content within them is created by tagging posts with relevant categories.
 Those featuring dates, opponents and topics are hopefully obvious and easy to use.

 The menus featuring players, managers and other notable people mainly relate to features in the programme.
 A manager is always tagged in any programme where he has written notes, however surprisingly for several years in the 60s and 70s this wasn’t a common occurrence.
 Similarly when the chairman or chief executive have a column they will be tagged.
 Players are tagged when they have done an in depth interview or feature in the programme.

 I’ll always use the proper name for all things pre-Premier era (as in no way should this ever be considered when football started or used as an excuse to ignore what went before).
 So Division One is obviously the top division, Division Two the second, Division Three the third (for many years this was regionalised and Watford only ever played in the South) and Division Four was the bottom division of the Football League.

 From 1992/93, when the Premier League was formed and took all the old Division One clubs off to become rich, Divisions One, Two and Three are pre-fixed with the word ‘new’ just to differentiate them from what came before.
 So New Division One is the second division and New Division Two the third.

 From 2004-05 the Football League changed the names of its divisions so from then on you’ll see reference to the Championship which is really the second division.
-Below this is League One and League Two but as Watford, so far, haven’t been in either we’ll not worry about them now.
+Below this is League One and League Two but as Watford haven’t been in either since they adopted these names we’ll not worry about them now.